LendingTree (TREE)

 AI Analysis | Feedback

-Scott Peyree President & Chief Executive Officer
+Scott Peyree, President and Chief Executive Officer

-Jason Bengel Chief Financial Officer
+Jason Bengel, Chief Financial Officer

-Jill Olmstead Chief Human Resources Officer
+Jill Olmstead, Chief Human Resources Officer

 AI Analysis | Feedback